 \subsubsection{The Impact of the Pursuer's Maneuverability}

 The pursuer's maneuverability can also affect deception as shown in Fig. \ref{fig:Maneuverability}.

 The pursuer has an initial belief $l_1^0(\theta_2^b |x^0,\theta_1^H)=0.5$ and the evader knows the pursuer's type.
 Fig. \ref{fig:ManeuverabilityDistan} illustrates that the pursuer can exponentially decrease her distance to the evader at the final stage as her maneuverability increases.
-Fig. \ref{fig:Maneuverabilityvalue} demonstrates that the maneuverability increase can decrease and increase the pursuer's and the evader's cumulative cost at the final stage, respectively.
+Fig. \ref{fig:Maneuverabilityvalue} demonstrates that the maneuverability increase can decrease and increase the pursuer's and the evader's ex-post cumulative costs at the final stage, respectively.
 The variance grows as maneuverability decreases because the pursuer's trajectory will become largely affected by the external noise.
-In both figures, we observe the phenomenon of \textit{marginal effect}; i.e., the change rates of both the endpoint distance $x_1^{fd}$ and the cumulative cost $\bar{V}_i^K$ decrease as the maneuverability increases.
-Thus, we conclude that higher maneuverability can improve the pursuer's counter-deception performance measured by the distance $x_1^{fd}$ and the cost $\bar{V}_1^K$.
-Moreover, the improvement rate is higher when the maneuverability is low.
+In both figures, we observe the phenomenon of the \textit{marginal effect}; i.e., the change rates of both the endpoint distance $x_1^{fd}$ and the cost $\hat{V}_i^{0:K}$ decrease as the maneuverability increases.
+Thus, we conclude that higher maneuverability can improve the pursuer's performance under the evader's deception as measured by the distance $x_1^{fd}$ and the cost $\hat{V}_1^{0:K}$.
+Moreover, the improvement rate is higher with low maneuverability.